davidpesce/moodle-mod_tincanlaunch/README.txt

 ##Installation

+It is recommended to get this plugin from the Moodle Plugins Database (https://moodle.org/plugins/mod_tincanlaunch)

 This plugin is installed in the same way as any activity plugin.
 Simply drop the tincanlaunch folder into your mod folder on your moodle and then install via system administration as normal.